Taking Care of Your Piercing - The Basics

 Even healed piercings can shrink or close in minutes after having been there for years!
 This varies from person to person.
 If you like your piercing, keep jewelry in—do not leave it empty.
 Visit our Jeannette piercing studio if you need help with jewelry changes.

-Significant swelling, slight bleeding, tenderness, and bruising are normal after getting a lip piercing, tongue piercing, or other oral piercing.
+Significant swelling, slight bleeding, tenderness, and bruising are normal after getting a lip piercing, or other oral piercing.

 During the Healing Process

-Some swelling and light secretion of a whitish-yellow fluid (not pus) is normal.
+Some swelling and light secretion of a white-yellow fluid (not pus) is normal.
 On the outside of the mouth, the secretions can become dry and crusty.

 The Importance of Downsizing Oral Piercings

-With oral piercings, it is extremely important to ensure the jewelry you wear is the proper fit.
-Once swelling subsides, be sure to downsize at our Jeannette piercing studio.
+While downsizing is necessary for most piercings, it’s especially important to wear properly fitting jewelry.
+Once swelling subsides, the initial jewelry will likely begin to feel too long.
 Wearing jewelry that is too long for a prolonged period can lead to gum recession, tooth decay, and other intra-oral damage.
 Check with your piercer on the suggested time to downsize your piercing to ensure you're wearing the proper fit!

 Daily Cleaning Routine:

-• Rinse the inside of your mouth using an alcohol-free mouthwash or clean water for 30-60 seconds at a time after meals, in the morning, and again at night.
+Rinse the inside of your mouth using an alcohol-free mouthwash or clean water for 30-60 seconds twice daily.

 Do not play with your jewelry.
 Long-term effects include permanent damage to gums, teeth, and other intra-oral structures.